-Cleaning & Organizing Tips for Hoarders & PackRats •
+Clutter Control Tips and Help for Hoarders & PackRats •

 According to Merriam, a pack rat is “a person who collects or hoards especially unneeded items”.

 Now, I don’t really associate “pack rat” with “hoarder” – to me, those are two different extremes – but I guess everyone has their own definition in the hoarder vs pack rat debate.

 In my opinion, a pack rat is someone who rarely throws things away.